Work-in-progress presentations

 Think of the presentation less in terms of performing … and more in terms of getting the help you need from others to make further progress.
 In that spirit, make sure you allow time to present the leading edge of your work.
 That means you need to be economical in how you get listeners up to steam about the aspects of your project that you already have firmly in place.

 You should aim to cover exactly the material the audience needs to be in an informed position relative to the questions you pose at the end.
-For some general tips on presenting research, see [this page].

 Agenda